sixeyed/ecs/episodes/ecs-m4/README.md

 We'll use Traefik Mesh which takes an alternative, lightweight approach to meshing services.
 It uses SMI for traffic shaping and access control.
 Then we'll try the service mesh features in Consul Connect and see how the SMI implementation works (or - not).

-> Here it is on YouTube - [ECS-M4: Service Mesh Interface with OSM and Traefik Mesh](https://youtu.be/)
+> Here it is on YouTube - [ECS-M4: Service Mesh Interface with Traefik Mesh & Consul](https://youtu.be/qe6kLTx2eAo)

 > And here are the demo files on GitHub - [sixeyed/ecs](https://github.com/sixeyed/ecs/tree/master/episodes/ecs-m4)